waydabber/BetterDisplay/README.md

 ## Additional help

+**The following section and the screenshots are somewhat outdated as they represent app version 1.0.10.**

 For most of the time, the app is self explanatory but here is a brief overview of some of the additional functions in the app.

 ### Manage your dummies